Unathi's personal website

 }

-# Function to find virtualenv path from project name
+# Helper function to find virtualenv path from project name

 find_venv_path() {